Find your favorite style

 Handles are usually the final touch to the cabinetry, key points to consider when choosing handles:

 Choose a style which goes well with your cabinetry: is your cabinetry traditional, contemporary or transitional? choose something to have the same feel as the rest.

-are you more into curved or straight lines? you can choose square or curved handles.
+Are you more into curved or straight lines?
+You can choose square or curved handles.

-There are numerous finishes to complement other finishes of cabinetry like: brushed nickel, chrome, stainless steel, brass, satin chrome, satin nickel etc. The best way to to choose is: Whether you want matte or shiny finish?
+There are numerous finishes to complement other finishes of cabinetry like: brushed nickel, chrome, stainless steel, brass, satin chrome, satin nickel etc. The best way to to choose is: do you want matte or shiny finish?